According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to 90°C).

 Check the fan speed

 Check if you have capped the fan speed using any software.
-When the rotation per minute (RPM) of one or all the fans in the cabinet is restricted, there is a direct adverse impact on cooling.
+When the rotation per minute (RPM) of one or all the fans in the cabinet is restricted, cooling has a direct adverse impact.
 Thus, your GPU and other components, such as the CPU, can get hot at idle.

 Check for background applications and tasks

 Check if you have graphics-intensive tasks running in the background.
-For example, you may have a design-heavy website or an ultra-high-definition video loaded in any of the browser tabs.
+For example, you may have a design-heavy website or an ultra-high-definition video in any browser tab.

-Demanding apps or software may be running even though you are not working on your computer.
+Demanding apps or software may run even though you are not working on your computer.